jonnonz1/nz-statute-book/acts/public/1957/oaths-and-declarations-act-1957.md

   - **proceeding** includes any action, trial, inquiry, cause, or matter, whether civil or criminal or otherwise, in any court or before any person acting judicially.

 ## Part 1 — Oaths, affirmations, and declarations in general

+**Use of audiovisual links**

+### 2A Requirements relating to oaths, affirmations, and declarations may be met by audiovisual link
+(1) Where this Part requires an oath to be taken, or an affirmation or a declaration to be made, in the presence of the person administering the oath or affirmation or taking the declaration (the administrator), that requirement may be met using an audiovisual link (subject to subsections (2) and (3)).
+(2) The oath or affirmation may not be administered, and the declaration may not be made, by audio communication only.
+(3) If the oath, affirmation, or declaration is, or is required to be evidenced, in a document,— (a) the administrator must be satisfied that the person taking the oath, or making the affirmation or declaration, signed the document concerned in the course of the audiovisual link; and
+  (b) as soon as practicable after signing the document, the person must send the signed document (or a photograph or scan of the signed document) to the administrator for the administrator to sign.

 **Oaths and affirmations**